Skip to content using Screen Reader

 Preference is given to breadth.

-This mean that, all else being equal, Web sites that offer games as well as information tend to be ranked higher than Web sites offering just games or just information.
-Web sites that cover both Macintosh and Windows are ranked higher than Web sites covering just one platform.
+This means that, all else being equal, Web sites that offer help or information as well as games tend to be ranked higher than Web sites offering just games or just information.

 Mainstream vs. Independent vs. Educational Game Developers

-For the purpose of this survey, Mainstream developers tend to be larger companies, producing Commercial games with more features, and distributing them via bricks-and-mortar stores as well as online.
+For the purpose of this survey, Mainstream developers tend to be larger companies, producing Commercial games with more features.

-Independent developers tend to be smaller companies or individuals, producing simpler Commercial or FREE games, and distributing them online.
+Independent developers tend to be smaller companies or individuals, producing simpler Commercial or FREE games.

 Educational developers tend to be Independent developers who produce games that emphasize learning rather than entertainment.